Agentic AI and Search Agents

 5. Reflections on the Notebook LM Summary

-- The AI‑generated summary was decent but missed the key distinction between the MDPI’s broad review and the arXiv paper’s focused deep‑hunt approach.
+- The AI‑generated summary was decent but missed the key distinction between MDPI’s broad review and the arXiv paper’s focused deep‑hunt approach.

-- It also glossed over the architectural nuances (e.g., BDI vs. Hierarchical models) that were crucial for my understanding.
+- It also glossed over the architectural nuances (e.g., BDI vs. hierarchical models) that were crucial for my understanding.

 - Going forward, I’ll keep the summary as a quick‑look tool but will rely on a second, more detailed pass for nuanced topics.